Bonnie Arbittier / Rivard Report

-Harlandale ISD documented 394 homeless youth enrolled in district schools while South San Antonio ISD reported 318.
-Lackland ISD, Fort Sam Houston ISD, and Edgewood ISD are among the 22 districts in San Antonio who reported no homeless youth enrolled during the 2014-2015 school year.
+Harlandale ISD documented 394 homeless youth enrolled in district schools, South San Antonio ISD reported 318, and Edgewood ISD reported 640.
+Lackland ISD and Fort Sam Houston ISD are among the 21 districts in San Antonio who reported no homeless youth enrolled during the 2014-2015 school year, according to according to data collected by local education agencies and reported to the Texas Education Agency.
 However, researchers say that likely is due to lack of reporting.

 A central finding of the study is that the lack of a cohesive policy and funding approach to address student homelessness often results in homeless youth getting involved with the criminal justice system, struggling with physical and mental health challenges, and having difficulty in school.